UrDHT/DevelopmentPlan/README.md

 UrDHT is an abstract implementation of a DHT that allows programmers to have a strong base for implementing DHTs in Decentralized systems.

-UrDHT alone is not meant to be usable alone (it may include a simple DHT implementation), but is intended to be forked and converted into many more usefull DHTs.
+UrDHT is not meant to be usable alone (it may include a simple DHT implementation), but is intended to be forked and converted into many more useful DHTs.

 It should take minimal effort to implement any existing DHTs (Chord, Kademlia, CAN ect) using UrDHT and more usefully should allow for the easy design and implementation of novel DHTs.